bitcoindevkit/bdk-cli/README.md

 ```

 If no blockchain client feature is enabled online wallet commands `sync` and `broadcast` will be
 disabled.
-To enable these commands a blockchain client feature such as `electrum` or another
+To enable these commands a blockchain client feature such as `Electrum` or another
 blockchain client feature must be enabled.
 Below is an example of how to run the `bdk-cli` binary with
 the `esplora-ureq` blockchain client feature.